isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/Mother Tongue Language.md

 #### Conversational Chinese and Malay (CCM) Programme

-CCM is a three-year enrichment programme, catered for Primary 3 to Primary 5 students who are interested in learning Chinese or Malay language and culture, other than their own mother tongue language.&nbsp;The learner will be able to hold a simple conversation with a native Chinese or Malay language speaker upon completing the programme.
+CCM is a three-year enrichment programme, catered for Primary 3 to Primary 5 students who are interested in learning Chinese or Malay language and culture, other than their own mother tongue language.
+The learner will be able to hold a simple conversation with a native Chinese or Malay language speaker upon completing the programme.

 #### Festive Celebrations